purposeindustries/intellyo-application-design-system/src/components/readme.md

 # Card

-Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get things done.
+Cards are used to group similar concepts and tasks together to make your content easier for users to scan, read, and get things done.

 ---